heroldbunny105224/sql_project/README.md

-Project on Grocery Store Management
+Project on Grocery Store Management using all the different sql queries